How the Betrayal of Hemp History Unfolded

 Anslinger had help:

-Together, they passed the Marihuana Tax Act of 1937.
-It didn’t criminalize hemp directly—it just made it nearly impossible to grow, sell, or process without heavy fees and scrutiny.
+Together, they passed the Marijuana Tax Act of 1937.
+It didn’t criminalize hemp directly—instead, it made it nearly impossible to grow, sell, or process without heavy fees and scrutiny.
+As a result, that was enough to kill the industry.
+The 1937 Marijuana Tax Act wasn’t just policy—rather, it was a major change in hemp history.
+This change erased its value from the economy.
+The memory of its significance also faded.

 Want proof?
 Meet the first person arrested under the Tax Act.